John Bosco: Death and canonization

 Bosco died on 31 January 1888.
 His funeral was attended by thousands.

 The Archdiocese of Turin investigated, and witnesses were called to determine if Bosco was worthy to be declared a saint.
 The Salesians, Daughters, and Cooperators gave supportive testimonies.
 Pope Pius XI had known Bosco and pushed the cause forward.
 Pius XI beatified Bosco on 2 June 1929 and canonised him on Easter Sunday (1 April) 1934, when he was given the title of "Father and Teacher of Youth".
 Pope Pius XII proclaimed him patron saint of Catholic publishers in 1949.
 His repertoire of writings and publications consists of over 220 titles collected in 38 volumes.
 They were printed at his own peerless paper-to-print workshop, where boys learned the art of printing and publishing in view of future employment.

 Bosco had been popularly known as the patron saint of illusionists.
 On 30 January 2002, Silvio Mantelli petitioned Pope John Paul II to declare Bosco formally to the patron of stage magicians.
 Catholic stage magicians who practice gospel magic venerate Bosco by offering free magic shows to underprivileged children on his feast day.
 Bosco's work was carried on by an early pupil, collaborator, and companion, Michael Rua, who was appointed rector major of the Salesian Society by Pope Leo XIII in 1888.
 He is remembered in the Church of England with a commemoration on 31 January.

 In popular culture

-Bosco was the subject of the 1935 Italian biopic Don Bosco, directed by Goffredo Alessandrini with Gian Paolo Rosmino playing Bosco.
-He was also the subject of Don Bosco (1988), Saint John Bosco: Mission to Love (2004) and Maìn - La casa della felicità (Maìn - The House of Happiness) (2012).
+Bosco was the subject of the 1935 Italian biopic film Don Bosco, directed by Goffredo Alessandrini, with Gian Paolo Rosmino playing Bosco.
+He was also the subject of Don Bosco (1988), Johnny (1993), Saint John Bosco: Mission to Love (2004) and Maìn - La casa della felicità (Maìn - The House of Happiness) (2012).

 Monuments and memorials to Bosco

-Bosco is the patron saint of Brasília, which he supposedly foresaw in a dream concerning an extraordinary new civilization that would flourish in central Brazil.
-Many educational institutions are named after him, in countries as diverse as Australia, Belgium, Canada, India, the Philippines, Pakistan, Lebanon and the United States.
+Bosco is the patron saint of Brasília, which he supposedly foresaw in a dream about an extraordinary new civilization in central Brazil.
+Many educational institutions are named after him, in countries as diverse as Australia, Belgium, Canada, Colombia, India, the Philippines, Pakistan, Lebanon and the United States.
 Several institutions in Engadine, New South Wales, were also named for Bosco, including St John Bosco Parish, St John Bosco Primary School, and St John Bosco College.
+The Church of Saint-Jean-Bosco in Paris, France, is also named for him.